 When do you get your Marriott free night award?

-Marriott free night awards issued as part of credit card perks are an anniversary bonus.
+Marriott free night awards issued as part of credit card perks without a spending requirement are an anniversary bonus.
 This means you generally don’t get one when you open your account (unless it’s part of a bonus), but rather you get one starting with the first anniversary of your account and every anniversary after that.
 Note that:

 - These certificates are electronic, so will automatically be deposited in your Marriott Bonvoy account